 Your child’s subconscious mind is very susceptible to guided meditation and relaxation right before going to bed and right after waking up in the morning.
 This guided deep breathing meditation calms, relaxes, and eases busy minds.

 This meditation script starts by helping your child become aware of their breathing.
 Then it focuses their attention on details – an important foundation of meditation at any age.
+Then we introduce the concept of box breathing or square breath for kids.
 And finally it includes some feel good imagery you can encourage your child to use every day.

 Deep Breathing Meditation for Kids